Linda Gass

-Gass' body of work has been exhibited in museums and galleries, internationally and domestically, for over two decades and has appeared in dozens of publications, as well as on two episodes of the Home & Garden Television show, Simply Quilts.
-Gass has taught art workshops at notable art centers, earned artist residencies, and has served on multiple art related advisory boards.
-In addition to her art, which is held in public and private collections, Gass is an active public speaker.
+Linda Gass is an American environmental activist and artist known for brightly colored quilted silk landscapes, environmental works, and public art sculptures, which reflect her passion for environmental preservation, water conservation and land use.

 Early life and education

 Gass was born and raised in California.
 She attended Brandeis University for two years before transferring to Stanford University, graduating with degrees in Mathematics (BS, '81) and Computer Science (MS, '83).
 She spent 10 years as a software engineer working for Adobe Inc., before transitioning to her full-time professional artistic career in 1993.
 Gass has worked with fiber since childhood, having been taught to sew and embroider by her grandmother.

-Artistic career
+Career

 Gass addresses environmental issues through her art, such as the destruction of wetlands, water conservation and resource management, habitat restoration, and the need for more sustainable development.
 Gass is also involved in Acterra and Green Town Los Altos, local environmental organizations.
 Her work addresses the challenging environmental impact brought on by development, primarily to areas of California and other western states.

 Gass began her artistic career with watercolor painting and then began silk painting.
 Initially painting silk for art-to-wear clothing, she transitioned to painting wall hangings, which she then began to quilt.
 Her signature style of quilted landscapes brings awareness via the use of vivid stitching used to recreate maps and aerial photographs.
 Gass researches the sites through historical photographs and in-person visits.
 Receiving fellowship awards enabled Linda to explore new artistic approaches and mediums such as glass.